 1. The Infernal Devices series by Cassandra Clare

-You guys know we love this series— we’ve gushed about it numerous times on our blog…but that won’t stop us from fangirling again with you all right now.
+You guys know we love The Infernal Devices— we’ve gushed about it numerous times on our blog…but that won’t stop us from fangirling again with you all right now.
 This Shadowhunter series takes place in Victorian London.
 The year is 1878 and Tessa Gray enters London’s seedy supernatural underworld in search of her missing brother.
 Along the way, she stumbles upon two Shadowhunters, Will Herondale and Jem Carstairs, who may be the key to finding her brother and unlocking the secret behind her strange supernatural ability.

 First of all: British boys make us swoon— and Will Herondale is no exception.
 Their accents; their Briticisms.
 Anyway, we digress.
 We’re both history buffs, so we were immediately pulled into the setting of this series.
 We loved being able to compare past and present as we read.
 Victorian London is best known for England’s industrial revolution, the Jack the Ripper Murders and great literary geniuses like Charles Dickens.
 Cassandra Clare definitely did her homework when writing this series.
 You’ll follow Will, Tessa, and Jem on their adventures through popular London attractions, including Westminster Abbey, the Thames, Hyde Park, and Blackfriars Bridge circa the 1870s.
 You also get a glimpse into the “pop” culture of the times, including literature, music, and fashion.
 Make sure to keep track of Will and Tessa’s conversations about popular British literature.
 All of the chapters are also taken from popular Victorian-era poems.
 Sit back, grab a cup of tea, and be prepared to travel back in time with our favorite characters!